-Also remember that people without hearing loss don’t need to convince others that they can hear fine, so if you’ve been told that you need a hearing test, you should probably get one.
+Remember that people without hearing loss don’t need to convince others that “I can hear just fine!”
+If you’ve been told that you need a hearing test, it’s time to get one.

 The right way to turn up the volume is with the use of professionally programmed hearing aids, so that you don’t have to turn up the volume on everyone else.
 Keep in mind that people resent being burdened when they know that someone could just as easily help themselves.

-On the other hand, if you work with your hearing instrument specialist to find the right hearing aid programmed for your specific hearing loss (like a pair of fine-tuned prescription glasses), your hearing aids are almost certainly going to work.
+On the other hand, if you work with your hearing specialist to find the right hearing aid, programmed for your specific hearing loss, fit and adjusted to your lifestyle, your hearing aids will almost certainly help you hear better.

 MYTH 7: Hearing aids will make me look – and feel – old.